nih-cfde/c2m2/README.md

 You should use the preview site to check that the changes look the way you want.
 If they do, you should positively review the PR to the master branch so it can be merged in.

-## Detailed instructions for updating the Published Documentation website
+## Detailed Instructions for Updating the Published Documentation Website

 ### Make your desired changes